UK decision to invoke Article 50 of the TEU: More information

 The new grading system will use only the A to G rankings (without A+, A++ and A+++).

 Energy labels enable customers to choose products that consume less energy and thereby save money.
 Labels can also encourage companies to develop and invest in energy-efficient product design.

 Which products require labels?

-Energy labels are mandatory for all appliances sold in the EU for which a label requirement (or regulation) exists.
+You must display energy labels for all appliances you sell in the EU for which a label requirement (or regulation) exists.
 They must be clearly displayed on each appliance at the point of sale.

-So if you make or import household appliances be sure to check whether they comply with the relevant directive and related legislation (see: "What do I need to do?" below).
+So, if you make or import household appliances be sure to check whether they comply with the relevant directive and related legislation.

 Products that require energy labels